AggelosTh/Text-normalization/README.md

 ## Run experiments:
-- To reproduce the implementation, simple execute the code blocks as described in the notebook.
+- To reproduce the implementation, simply execute the code blocks as described in the notebook.